Please wait

 Its history spans Poland, Germany, Austria and Alsace, which explains its multiple spellings: kougelhopf or kouglof.
 It first appeared in Alsace in the 18th century, probably thanks to the pastry chefs of King Stanislas of Lorraine.
 Still baked in traditional Alsatian clay molds, the brioche-like dough is enriched with raisins macerated in a local spirit, and whole almonds are inserted in the bottom of the mold before baking.
 A classic that's been reinterpreted time and again.

-Chef Lucas bakes every morning.
+Head baker Lucas gets down to it every morning.
 His sourdough recipe is reworked with more flaked almonds.
 "The grapes macerate in Gewurztraminer marc.
 There's also a touch of marc in the syrup that coats the kougelhopfs after baking," explains the baker.
 The famous Alsatian brioche is produced year-round in three sizes, and also comes in a savory version with country bacon and walnuts.
 A detour to Alsace is a must!

 Joël Defives, Boulangerie Baptiste, Paris